microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

 | FactSet | Adaptive.FactSet, Adaptive.Fact.Title, Adaptive.Fact.Value|
 | TextBlock  | Adaptive.TextBlock |

-Here is a sample resource dictionary which adds a hover effect on elements which have an Action defined for them.
+Here is a sample resource dictionary which adds a hover effect to elements which have an Action defined for them.
 ```xml
 <Window.Resources>
     <Style x:Key="Adaptive.Action.Tap" TargetType="Button">